appacademy/job-search-guide/weeks/07/week_seven_overview.md

-## Today's Learning Goals:

-- Give an example of a use-case for Topological Sort
-- What is a difference between Topological Sort and DFS?
-- On which types of Graphs can we do a topological sort?
-- What data structure do we use to assist with the topological sort algorithm?
-- Explain TCP, and why it is a necessary protocol
-- When is using an IIFE necessary?
-- What is the syntax for an IIFE?
-- Give one explanation for why we have to make AJAX requests in `componentDidMount`
+## Things You'll Cover This Week
+  - Linked Lists
+    - Detecting Cycles
+    - Mergesort
+  - CSS and HTML Review
+  - Designing Twitter
+  - Hadoop
+  - React Context
+  - React
+    - Imperative vs. Declarative
+    - Compound Components

+#### Node Project
+    - Chat App

-## Practice
+## Practice Everyday

-**The learning goals are designed so that they can be used as Flash Card questions.
-Practice for at least 30 minutes today.**
+**Everday day you'll be learning new things, and keeping track of all the Learning Goals.
+The most important thing to do at the end of each day though is review!
+The learning goals are designed so that they can be used as Flash Card questions.
+Practice for at least 30 minutes a day.**

-### Besides Reviewing your flash cards it is also important to keep your algorithm and whiteboarding skills sharp.
+### Besides Reviewing your flash cards it is also important to keep your algorithm and whiteboarding skills up to date.
 * Do 1 Leetcode or Hackerrank Problem
 * Do 1 whiteboarding problem